ACCESS

 Sanyo-shinkansen-map

 There are five services on the San’yo Shinkansen line – the ‘Nozomi’, ‘Mizuho’, ‘Hikari’, ‘Sakura’ and ‘Kodama’.
-The Nozomi and Mizuho services are the fastest but not covered by the JR Pass.
+The Nozomi and Mizuho services are the fastest but are not completely covered by the JR Pass.
 The other three services are however covered with the Hikari and Sakura services being notably faster than the Kodama.
 From Shin-Osaka, you can reach the following stations: Shin-Kobe in only 12 minutes, Himeji in around 30 minutes, Okayama in around 45 minutes, Hiroshima in 85 minutes and Hakata in as little as 150 minutes (depending on the service you choose).
 The Japan Rail (JR) Pass covers services on the San’yo Shinkansen – other than the Nozomi and Mizuho.

 OTHER TRAIN LINES / SERVICES TO CENTRAL JAPAN